Timur-Maistermind/Machine-Learning-Roadmap/README.md

 ## 2. Data Science / ML Introduction

+## 🙏 Please, support the repo with a STAR ⭐
+To help people learn ML Foundations for free, please, support this project a GitHub star ⭐, so the roadmap can reach more people for the good.

 Now we are getting to the "most interesting" part.

 A solid understanding of **the basics** is crucial to being a great Data Scientist.
 This doesn’t mean you have to be a math genius, but **understanding core principles** will help both in your work and in interviews.